-The semantic reversibility of (de)compose-filters is exploited for applying filters to single streams of a multiple-stream MO (cf. Fig. 10).
-In part A of the figure a sequence of one or more filters gets embraced by a decompose/compose pair.
-Thus, the definition of reversibility is generalized in a sense that all other filters (i. e., not only neutral filters) are allowed in-between a decompose/compose pair which is newly inserted into a VirtualMedia graph.
-In part B of the figure the embracing of a multiple-filter node is shown.
-The filters in a multiple-filter node may apply to different streams of a multiple-stream MO (depending on their signature).
-Since the filters are classified as permutable there are no semantic dependencies between them.
-Hence, it is possible to split the multiple-filter node when it gets embraced by a decompose/compose pair.
+The semantic reversibility of (de)compose-filters may be exploited for applying filters to single sub-MOs of a composed MO.
+In case 1 (cf. Fig. 9) a filter f gets embraced by a decompose/compose pair (f may as well represent a whole subgraph).
+Thus, the definition of reversibility is generalized in a sense that all other filters (i. e., not only neutral filters) are allowed in-between a decompose/c newly inserted into a VirtualMedia graph.
+In case 2 the embracing of a multiple-filter node is shown.
+The filters in a multiple-filter node may apply to different sub-MOs of a composed MO (depending on their signature).
+Since the filters are classified as permutable there are by definition no semantic dependencies between them.
+Hence, it is possible to split the multiplefilter node when it gets embraced by a decompose/compose pair.